 A Maintenance Plan for the sub-unit-3 has been formulated where responsibilities have been delineated and costs for maintenance worked out.
 The total cost of preventive and periodic maintenance for sub-unit-3 has been estimated as Tk.
 41 lac per annum of which WMA share would be Tk.
 15 lac with BWDB bearing Tk.
 26 lac.
 The WMA / WMG share comes to Tk.409/ ha/ year.
 The cost of WMO training has been estimated at about Tk.
 12 lac.

-To improve the existing agricultural conditions and to transfer the modern technology to the farmers’ level Training, Demonstration, Farmers’ Field School (FFS), Workshop, Fair and Motivational Tour have been planned for implementation by the project.
+To improve the existing agricultural conditions and to transfer the modern technology to the farmers’ level Training, Demonstration, Farmers’ Field School (FFS), Workshop, Fair, and Motivational Tour have been planned for implementation by the project.
 The cost of agricultural development (enhancement) activities of the SIP has been estimated at Tk.
 19.33 lacs for the entire project period.

-Culture fish production can be increased from 121 MT to 215 MT i.e. by 94 MT but capture fish production will be decreased from 59 MT to 60 MT i.e. by 1 MT, after rehabilitation of this sub unit area and total annual incremental benefit would be Tk.
+Culture fish production can be increased from 121 MT to 215 MT i.e. by 94 MT but capture fish production will be decreased from 59 MT to 60 MT i.e. by 1 MT, after rehabilitation of this sub unit area, and the total annual incremental benefit would be Tk.
 74 lac.

 Financing of the fisheries activities would require both beneficiary and project contributions.
 Beneficiaries will be responsible for all direct inputs cost required for fisheries production, both culture and capture because they will manage the activities through CAPs.
-The project will bear the cost of demonstration, basic training, refreshment training and motivational tour.
-The training cost (excluding preparation of modules) amount to some TK.
+The project will bear the cost of demonstration, basic training, refreshment training, and motivational tour.
+The training cost (excluding the preparation of modules) amount to some TK.
 34 lac.

 Socio-economy and Gender